byt3n33dl3/linktr.ee/README.md

 ## ⭐ Features

-- Over 60+ brand buttons with more able to be requested
+- Brand buttons with more able to be requested
 - Customisable Themes
 - Analytics Support
-- Health Check Support
+- User Interest
 - A fully customisable docker-compose

 ## 🚀 Getting Started